wille/reglib/README.md

 # reglib
-Working with Windows registry in Java
+Working with Windows registry in Java using JNI